sashielvagus/Preparing-Undergraduates-Through-Mentoring-towards-PHD-s-Project/README.md

 - Adobe Photoshop (for panorama assembly)

 ---
 ## How to Use

+**Requirements:**
-Requirements: MATLAB R2020b or later with the Image Processing Toolbox installed.
+- MATLAB R2020b or later
+- Image Processing Toolbox

+---

-Step 1: ROI-Based Tissue Segmentation
+### Step 1: ROI-Based Tissue Segmentation

-Navigate to the folder:
+1. Navigate to the folder:
-1) Image Segmentation - ROI Dissection
+   `1) Image Segmentation - ROI Dissection`

-Run the script inside to manually draw Regions of Interest (ROIs) that segment the tissue image into:
+2. Run the script inside to manually draw **Regions of Interest (ROIs)** that segment the tissue image into:

-Mucosa

-Connective

-Muscle
+   - **Mucosa**
+   - **Connective**
+   - **Muscle**

+3. Use the **H&E-stained image** as a guide for accurate anatomical ROI drawing.

-Segmented images will be saved and used for the next step.
+> Segmented images will be saved for use in the next step.

-Use the H&E-stained image as a guide when drawing ROIs to ensure anatomical accuracy.
+---

-Step 2: Tissue Area Masking and Cell Quantification Navigate to the folder:
+### Step 2: Tissue Area Masking and Cell Quantification

+1. Navigate to the folder:
-2) Tissue Area Masking
+   `2) Tissue Area Masking`

-Run the following MATLAB scripts in this order:
+2. Run the following MATLAB scripts in this order:

-areaMain.m – Main driver script for initializing analysis
+   - `areaMain.m` – Initializes the analysis pipeline

-colorAreaCalculator.m – Applies HSV-based color thresholding
+   - `colorAreaCalculator.m` – Applies HSV-based color thresholding

-proliferationMask.m – Identifies and masks proliferating (brown) cells
+   - `proliferationMask.m` – Masks proliferating (brown) cells

-nonproliferationMask.m – Identifies and masks non-proliferating (blue) cells
+   - `nonproliferationMask.m` – Masks non-proliferating (blue) cells

-totalTissueAreaMask.m – Captures and calculates total tissue area
+   - `totalTissueAreaMask.m` – Calculates total tissue area

+---

-Output
+### Output Files

-Segmented tissue images (mucosa, connective, muscle)
+- Segmented tissue images for:
+  - Mucosa
+  - Connective
+  - Muscle

-Binary masks of cell populations
+- Binary masks of:
+  - Proliferating cells
+  - Non-proliferating cells

-An Excel file summarizing:
+- An Excel summary containing:

-Proliferating cell area
+  - Proliferating cell area

-Non-proliferating cell area
+  - Non-proliferating cell area

-Total tissue area for each classification
+  - Total tissue area for each tissue type

 ---